OmarHeshamShehab/CUDA-TensorFlow-WSL-Setup/README.md

   - You’re in the `.tf220` environment
   - You installed correct NVIDIA drivers (≥ 550)
   - Your GPU is **Pascal or newer (Compute Capability ≥ 6.0)**

 ---

-## 📄 License

-This repository and script are open-sourced under the MIT License.
-Use and modify freely.

----